AFEI20103511/SheperdMoney/README.md

 # Shepherd Money Interview Project

+## From John
+Assupmption:
+ 1. one credit card can be attached to one user
+ 2. when updating balance history, if the input transaction date is earlier than any existing record dates, this will be the first record and update the date from this date and onwards

+To do:
+ 1. balance history update is based on the assuption that one credit card can only be attached to one user.
+    But it is more realistic that one credit card can be attached to multiple users, like within a family.
+    Soluiton:
+      a. update UpdateBalancePayload with userId field
+      b. update Balance updateBalanceHistory method correspondingly

 ## Introduction

 Thanks for your interest in applying to Shepherd Money!
 Complete this short toy project before your interview to help us evaluate your skills as a software engineer.
 It shouldn't take more than an hour if you know Spring Boot.
 We look forward to seeing your work and learning more about you!